 Phone Number Regex Patterns by Country

-Test these patterns live: Open our Regex Tester and paste any pattern below to validate it against your phone numbers in real time.
+Don’t deploy untested regex.
+Open our local Regex Tester and paste any pattern below to validate it against your data in real time, in the browser.

-The E.164 standard (defined by the ITU-T) is the safest format for storing and transmitting phone numbers globally.
-Every valid phone number in the world can be represented in E.164 format:
+The E.164 standard, defined by the ITU-T, is the safest format for storing and transmitting phone numbers.
+Every valid, routable number on the planet can be represented in E.164.

 ^\+[1-9]\d{6,14}$